 4 Ways of Calculating Autocorrelation in Python

 Autocorrelation is a function that provides a correlation of a data set with itself on different delays (lags).
 This has many applications in statistics and signal processing.
-This subject was also touched on in our previous post on how to write a pitch detection algorithm in Python using autocorrelation.
+This subject was touched on in our previous post on how to write a pitch detection algorithm in Python using autocorrelation.
+Also if you are looking for a more in-depth view of autocorrelation, see the Practical Guide to Autocorrelation.

-Autocorrelation, in simple terms, is the correlation of a signal with itself on different delays.
+Mathematically, the autocorrelation function (ACF) is defined as the correlation between the elements of a series and others from the same series separated from them by a given interval.
 We can write this for real-valued discrete signals as \[R_{ff}(l) = \sum_{n=0}^N f(n)f(n - l).\] Definition for continuous and random signals can be found, e.g., from Wikipedia.

 https://en.wikipedia.org/wiki/Autocorrelation

 Obviously, the maximum is at lag \(l = 0\).
-If the peaks of the autocorrelation function occur at even intervals, we can assume that the signal periodic component at that interval.
+If the peaks of the ACF occur at even intervals, we can assume that the signal periodic component at that interval.

 Let's consider a 10Hz sine wave, and sample this wave with a 1000Hz sampling rate.